juxor/afaq/markdown/secC1.md

 more than 2% in 1980 and is still a bit more than 2% a quarter of a century later.
-A study of corporate performance in Britain and the United States looked at the companies that make up the FTSE 100 index in Britain and the S&amp;P; 500 in the US and found that executive income is rarely justified by improved performance.
+A study of corporate performance in Britain and the United States looked at the companies that make up the FTSE 100 index in Britain and the S&amp;P 500 in the US and found that executive income is rarely justified by improved performance.
 [Julie Froud, Sukhdev Johal, Adam Leaver and Karel Williams, **Financialisation and Strategy: Narrative and Number** ] Rising stock prices in the 1990s, for example, were the product of one of the